nank1ro/solidart/packages/flutter_solidart/README.md

 The `on` method forces you to handle all the states of a Resource (_ready_, _error_ and _loading_).
 The are also other convenience methods to handle only specific states.

+### Dependency Injection

+The dependency injection in `flutter_solidart` is done using the [disco](https://disco.mariuti.com) package.

+This replaced the `Solid` widget which was used in the previous versions of `flutter_solidart`.

+[disco](https://disco.mariuti.com) has been built on top of `Solid` to provide a more powerful and flexible way to handle dependency injection.

+[Refer to the official disco documentation](https://disco.mariuti.com) which contains also examples written with `flutter_solidart`

 ## DevTools

 <img src="https://raw.githubusercontent.com/nank1ro/solidart/main/assets/devtools.png" width="100%">